Staying on top of changes in HR compliance can be a difficult task. To help, we’ve compiled 2023’s most anticipated updates.

 Q: Did any states change their minimum wage?

-A: Yes, over 20 states have a change in minimum wage for 2021.
-Most changes have an effective date of January 1, 2021, but some don’t kick in till the second half of the year.
-To help business track these and future rises, Paycor provides a comparison chart with complete 2021 state minimum wage rates.
-Remember, businesses must always select the highest of the federal state and local minimum wage applying in your jurisdiction.
+A: A: Yes, at least 25 states have changed the minimum wage for 2023.
+Most changes have an effective date of January 1, 2023, but some don’t kick in till the second half of the year.
+To help business track these and future rises, Paycor provides a comparison chart with complete 2023 state minimum wage rates.
+Remember, businesses must always select the highest of the federal, state, and local minimum wages applying to your jurisdiction.

 Q: What trends are you seeing in state withholding?

-A: There are several states with new paid family leave legislation to be aware of:
+A: Several states have new paid family leave legislation for 2023:

-Paycor creates HR software for leaders who want to make a difference.
-If you have more payroll questions, don’t worry.
+HR professionals who want an easy way to manage payroll and other HR-related tasks should take a look at Paycor.
 Our technology comes with dedicated support from HR experts, who ensure our product is always up to date with the latest payroll compliance legislation.

 Paycor is the payroll software for leaders who want to make a difference.
 It has all of your business needs covered so you can focus on what’s really important – growing revenue and creating great work environments.